Skip to main content

 1. Give testimony singularly and in the absence of other witnesses.

 2. Leave the committee meeting room immediately after completion of the testimony.
-The Vice President of Learning, Student Engagement, & Student Success will keep copies of all correspondence and rulings surrounding the hearing.
+The Associate Vice President of Student Services will keep copies of all correspondence and rulings surrounding the hearing.

 5. The committee shall have the authority to render written advisory opinions concerning the meaning and application of this code